yismaili/Inception/README.md

  -> What happens if you run another container using the same command?

    You’ll see similar output to the first run, but there will be differences.
 Docker already has a copy of the image locally so it doesn’t need to download the image first; it gets straight to running the container.
 The container output shows the same operating sys- tem details, because you’re using the same computer, but the computer name and the IP address of the container will be different:

+2 - Connecting to a container like a remote computer:

+   if you were connecting to a remote machine.
+You use the same docker container run command, but you pass some additional flags to run an interactive container with a connected terminal session
+            docker container run --interactive --tty diamol/base